-The B.A. in Earth Sciences requires a minimum of 31 semester hours in geology, 34 semester hours in education, and 28 semester hours outside these departments.
+The B.A. in Earth Sciences requires a minimum of 31 credits in geology, 34 credits in education, and 28 credits outside these departments.

 An interdisciplinary program in earth science was established to meet the needs of the student seeking certification to teach the subject in high school.
 The program stresses a broad scientific background with emphasis in geology.
 The minimum requirements appear below: